numancvlk/Custom-Object-Detection-with-YOLO/README.md

 # [EN]
 ## Project Objective
-This project was developed with the aim of enabling the pre-trained version of the YOLOv8 model to recognize custom classes (Mouse, Custom Cup, Adapter, Toy Car) that were not included in the model's original training.
-Throughout the project, I compiled all the data used to create a comprehensive dataset for these four objects and fully completed the labeling process for this set.
+I developed this project using the pre-trained version of the YOLOv8 model to enable it to recognize custom classes (Mouse, Custom Cup, Adapter, Toy Car) which were not included in the original model through transfer learning, both in real-time and from images.
+During the project, I compiled all the data used to create a comprehensive dataset for these four objects and completed the labeling process thoroughly.

 ## 📸 Dataset Creation Process
 - I collected over 2,100 images in total and used them to create a dataset for four distinct objects (Mouse, Custom Cup, Adapter, Toy Car).